 It’s common for seniors to use a variety of prescription and over-the-counter medications to manage pain, especially chronic lower back pain.
 Physical therapy can be a cost-effective way to reduce this type of pain, and can produce the same results as surgery for conditions like spinal stenosis.

 The longer seniors are able to stay active, the better their overall health will be.
 Physical therapy helps seniors get back to or maintain their ideal fitness levels.
 Staying physically active has a variety of additional benefits for seniors.
 For instance, regular exercise can not only improve muscle strength, flexibility and mobility, but it also boosts mood and cognitive function.

 On-Site Rehabilitation Services at Concordia

-Concordia offers short- and long-term rehabilitation services in our on-site health center.
-Enjoy specialized care through our personal nursing program, which includes physical, occupational and speech therapies to ensure the highest quality of life possible.
+Concordia Life Plan Community offers short- and long-term rehabilitation services in our on-site health center.
+Enjoy specialized care through our personal skilled nursing program, which includes physical, occupational and speech therapies to ensure the highest quality of life possible.
 Contact Concordia to schedule a visit to see all that our beautiful community has to offer and learn about our additional programs, like independent living, assisted living or memory care.